techidaily/site-win11-tips/source/_posts/strategies-for-restarting-non-responsive-resource-monitors-in-windows-11.md

 ## 6\.
 Create a New User Account

- If you're still having issues, try[creating a new local user account](https://www.makeuseof.com/windows-11-create-local-user-account/) and see if that fixes the issue.
+ If you're still having issues, try [creating a new local user account](https://www.makeuseof.com/windows-11-create-local-user-account/) and see if that fixes the issue.
 This can be helpful if corrupted user profile data or settings cause the problem.
 To do so, follow the steps below:

 1. Open the Settings app on your computer.
 2. From the left, select**Accounts** .